Call Today

 • Lanai - Screened-in porch or veranda, screens may be removable

-Lanai porches take their name from the Hawaiian island of Lanai, of which the design is said to have originated.
+Lanai porches take their name from the Hawaiian island of Lanai, on which the design is said to have originated.
 In fact, the lanai is a common feature on many buildings in Lanai, if that makes sense.
 An interesting note, many of the Lanais in Hawaii, including Washington Place, the historic residence of Queen Liliʻuokalani (the last monarch of Hawaii), lacked screens.
 Nevertheless, lanais are generally considered screened-in.

 Looking to add a lanai patio or porch to your home?
 View the lanai enclosure photo gallery and then schedule your free in-home cost estimate.